percona/percona-server-mongodb-operator/source/openshift.rst

    documentation <https://kubernetes.io/docs/concepts/configuration/secret/>`_
    for details).

-   After editing the yaml file, the secrets should be created or updated with the following command:
+   After editing the yaml file, the secrets should be created with the following command:

    .. code:: bash